 Requirements for substantiation also apply to the publication of any testimonials, whether directly or through linkages to third party websites or advertising platforms.
-Testimonials include "user experience' or "user review" e.g. "After using this product, my condition improved within 3 weeks, I am so pleased with the results".
+Testimonials include "user experience" or "user review" e.g. "After using this product, my condition improved within 3 weeks, I am so pleased with the results".
 Testimonials must be current, genuine, authenticated, for example, via signed testimonials, and be of a typical experience.
 In this context, "current" would mean that the featured testimonial must be up to date and hold true at the time of the publication of the advertisement.
 "Typical experience" would mean the result obtained from the use of a product, which would likely to be attained by the average user of the product.
 You must present supporting evidence for the testimonials upon request.

-You must ensure that claims such as "most popular", "number one sales" are verified and substantiated by market data from credible sources, e.g. recognised third party research companies.
+You must ensure that claims such as "most popular", "number one sales", "number one selling" are substantiated by relevant market data which have been verified.
 Supporting data must be available and provided upon request.
-You must also indicate the source of reference, including the identity of the certifying or awarding body, and the date of the study or award in the advertisement.
+You should also indicate the source of reference, including the identity of the certifying or awarding body, and the date of the study or award in the advertisement.